linkwellken/chainlink-node-ops-eth2-deployment/README.md

 # ETH 2.0 Full Node deployment using teku and besu
 Short guide to deploy an ETH 2.0 full node with the besu execution client and teku consensus client on a single t3.xlarge EC2 instance in AWS using docker-compose.
+This guide is primarily for deploying full ETH 2.0 nodes for the use of Chainlink nodes, and does not include the validator client for staking.

 ### Resources
 * https://docs.teku.consensys.net/en/latest/HowTo/Get-Started/Installation-Options/Run-Docker-Image/